 23 Engineering Software as a Service: An Agile Approach Using Cloud Computing.
-ISBN 9780984881246

-Selenium-webdriver, which is for the most part utilized as a part of web-based automation structures, is bolstered by Capybara.
-Unlike Capybara's default driver, it bolsters JavaScript, can get to HTTP assets outside of application and can likewise be set up for testing in headless mode which is particularly helpful for CI (Continuous Integration) scenarios.
+ISBN 9780984881246 can get to HTTP assets outside of application and can likewise be set up for testing in headless mode which is particularly helpful for CI (Continuous Integration) scenarios.